 A three-way battle for the championship was expected, with Kevin Keegan’s Newcastle also tipped for success after a strong start to the season.
 Yet it was Liverpool who were the most tactically intriguing of the trio.

-Roy Evans was a flexible coach who regularly got the better of Ferguson.
-The Reds drew 2-2 at Old Trafford early in the campaign before a thrilling 2-0 win at Anfield in December, with Ferguson particularly flummoxed by how to shackle Steve McManaman.
+Roy Evans was a flexible coach who regularly got the better of Ferguson on the day.
+The Reds drew 2-2 at Old Trafford early in the campaign before a thrilling 2-0 win at Anfield in December, with Ferguson particularly flummoxed by how to shackle Steve McManaman drifting wide and dropping deep from his no.10 position.
 The England winger was given a free role in both games, floating behind Robbie Fowler and Stan Collymore and wreaking havoc with his dribbling.

 A solid back-three provided cover behind pass-machine Jamie Redknapp and the experienced John Barnes; the once mesmerising winger now an old master at the base of midfield.